xepheris/World-of-Warcraft--Legion---Advanced-Guild-Statistics/README.md

 # World-of-Warcraft--Legion---Advanced-Guild-Statistics

+STILL WORK IN PROGRESS!
+This is a complete rewritten version of the currently still running http://guild.artifactpower.info.

 Allows import of whole guilds or just single characters of a specific guild by selection and helps tracking core statistics of the game, allowing both performance improvements for single players as well as overall raid improvements by easing loot distribution and decision making.

 Based more or less completely in PHP.